top of page

 If your child is still unmotivated after addressing the relevance of the concept they are learning, rest in knowing that requiring effort for matters that don’t hold interest helps one learn how to persevere through matters of importance.
 For instance, I don’t particularly like cleaning toilets, but I know that maintaining a clean home helps keep my family healthy!

-2) Have your child help you create a schedule
+2) Have your child help you create a schedule.

 Converse with your child about the order in which they would prefer to study each subject.